mmistakes/minimal-mistakes/_drafts/project-loom.md

 As we can see, the tasks are entirely linearized by the JVM.
 As we said, the blocking `sleep` operation is inside the `synchronized` `useTheToilet` method, so the virtual thread is not unmounted.
 So, the `riccardo` virtual thread is pinned to the carrier thread, and the `daniel` virtual thread finds no available carrier thread to execute.
 In fact, it is scheduled when the `riccardo` virtual thread is done with the bathroom.

-It's possible to trace these situations during the execution of a program by adding a valuable property to the run configuration:
+It's possible to trace these situations during the execution of a program by adding a property to the run configuration:

 ```
 -Djdk.tracePinnedThreads=full/short